trmimian/Getting-and-Cleaning-Data-Course-Project/README.md

 Step 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 You can check the notes in the script to see the detail steps in each parts.
+I believe it's not necessary to copy everything to readme.

 #The following is the codebook for my "tidy dataset".